LogtalkDotOrg/logtalk3/coding/source-highlight/NOTES.md

 	% source-highlight --tab=4 --out-format xhtml --input foo.lgt --output foo.html

-Usually, Logtalk files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).
+Logtalk source files are indented using tabs (a common setting is a tab width to equivalent to 4 spaces).
 You may want to use the "--tab=4" option to keep you source code formatting choices.

 You may also use the "logtalk.lang" file with plain Prolog files by using the "--src-lang" option.
 For example: